HUSH-Wang/promotion/README.md

 # to-do list
 - add crush handler
 - ~~make promotion field an array~~
-- add settings for how many seeds to check each time
+- ~~add settings for how many seeds to check each time~~
+- deal better with net connection failure
+- use multi threads to accelerate checking promotion speed